tdpearson/knative_playground/operator/README.md

 ### Setup

+- `make all` initializes and runs knative in minikube
+- `minikube tunnel` allows access to deployed services from outside of minikube

+---

+To run stages seperately:

 - `make init` starts minikube
 - `make install` installs the Knative operator into the knative-serving namespace
 - `make run` deploys a Knative instance into the default namespace
-- `minikube tunnel` allows access to deployed services from local
+- `minikube tunnel` allows access to deployed services from outside of minikube

 ### Next Steps